Wpatrice/data-test/README.md

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

+## Installation

+We just need to start the Vite development server to automatically recompile our JS, CSS and refresh the browser when we make changes to our Blade templates:

+``php artisan migrate
+  php artisan tinker
+  >>>User::factory(100)->create()

+  et
+  ``npm run dev

+  et

+  ``php artisan serve

 ## Code of Conduct

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).